GreenfieldVentures/Dwarf/README.md

 }
 ```

-A OneToMany property where the foreign key in Memory is named other than the calling type.
+A OneToMany property where the foreign key in the other type is named other than the calling type.
 I.e. if the implementing type is Person, then Memory's foreign key must be named Person for Dwarf to automatically handle the relationship.
 Otherwise the foreign key must be specified as:
 ```csharp
 [OneToMany]
 public DwarfList<Memory> Memories